mdolab/adflow/doc/install.rst

    make LINUX_INTEL_OPENMPI

-SUmb has been successfully compiled on LINUX, and OS X with either ifort or gfortran.
+ADflow has been successfully compiled on LINUX, and OS X with either ifort or gfortran.

 If everything was successful, the following lines will be printed to the screen (near the end)::

-   Testing if module sumb can be imported...
+   Testing if module adflow can be imported...
-   Module sumb was successfully imported.
+   Module adflow was successfully imported.

 If you don't see this, it will be necessary to configure the build manually.
 To configure manually, first copy a default configuration